 The pilot project for assessment of the share of catches from recreational fisheries in relation to commercial catches by the Bulgarian fleet in the Black sea, which was planned for initially for 2020 in the previous work plan, was postponed for 2021 due to Covid-19 restrictions and administrative burdens.
-The outcomes from it should be available at the beginning of 2022.
-One of the expected results from the survey is a full list of species that are caught from the recreational fisheries.
-After analysing the collected information during the pilot study this text box and Table 2.4 will be revised according to the results.
+A screening survey to identify the target population of recreational fishers and their fishing characteristics was performed in 2022, according to the Grati, F., Carlson, A., Carpentieri, P. & Cerri, J. 2021 Handbook for data collection on recreational fisheries in the Mediterranean and the Black Sea.
+FAO Fisheries and Aquaculture Technical Paper No 669.
+Rome, FAO.